dotnet/docs-maui/docs/fundamentals/shell/pages.md

 > [!NOTE]
 > There are also properties that enable tab colors to be defined.
 For more information, see [Tab appearance](tabs.md#tab-appearance).

-The following XAML shows setting the color properties in a subclassed `Shell` class:
+The following XAML shows setting the color properties in a subclassed <xref:Microsoft.Maui.Controls.Shell> class:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"